atomisthq/docs/docs/automations/commands.md

 In Slack, when someone types "@atomist do my thing" (or whatever intent you defined in the @CommandHandler annotation), they'll be prompted in a thread to supply a value for each required parameter.
-Then they get to review all the parameter values, change them if desired, then click or type Submit.

-!!! note
-    If there are no required parameters to prompt for, your command will be invoked right away.

 <!-- TODO: how to make this prettier? -->
 <img src="../../images/command-parameters-thread.png" alt="a threaded conversation to request parameter values"/>

+The invoker can review all the parameter values, change them if desired, then click or type Submit.

 !!! tip
     You can supply parameters in one line with name-value pairs like: `@atomist do my thing buildId=42`.

+!!! note
-If you supply all the required parameters, the command will be invoked right away.
+    If there are no required parameters to prompt for, your command will be invoked right away.

-In Slack buttons, the automation creating the button can supply as many parameters as it knows[LINK].
-Whoever clicks the button will be prompted for any required parameters that weren't part of the button definition.
+In Slack buttons, the automation creating the [button](slack.md#adding-message-buttons) can supply as many parameters as it knows.
+Whoever clicks the button will be prompted for any other required parameters.

 In a REST call, parameters come in with the request.
-[LINK]

 #### How they're specified